Bread Line

 Kristina Miller

-Kristina Miller is trial attorney with the Alaska Public Defender Agency, a mother, an activist and epicure.
-Her love for good food and big community is reflected in Kristina’s work with the Bread Line, where helping feed people great food brings the best of both worlds together.
+Kristina Miller currently serves as the Bread Line Board’s Chair.
+She is a local attorney, a mother, an activist & an epicure.
+Kristina’s work with the Bread Line reflects her love for good food & a big community, where helping feed people great food brings the best of both worlds together.

 Kunaan Julie Smyth